 The State provides financial assistance to administer certain educational programs.
 SBE rules require that revenue earmarked for certain programs be expended only for the program for which the money is provided, and require that the money not expended as of the close of the fiscal year be carried forward into the following fiscal year to be expended for the same educational programs.
 The FDOE generally requires that these educational program revenues be accounted for in the General Fund.
 A portion of the fund balance of the General Fund is restricted in the governmental fund financial statements for the balance of categorical and earmarked educational program resources.

-The State allocates gross receipts taxes, generally known as Public Education Capital Outlay money, to the District on an annual basis.
+The District received an allocation from the State under the Educational Facilities Security Grant program.
 The District is authorized to expend these funds only upon applying for and receiving an encumbrance authorization from the FDOE.